 Even if you make no money, you should file a tax return each year.
-If you do not file your taxes you CANNOT get government benefits such as the following.
+If you do not file your taxes you CANNOT get government benefits such as those listed here.

 Federal Income Tax Credits

-- Marital Status changes - Let Canada Revenue Agency know if your marital status changes.
+- Marital Status changes - Let Canada Revenue Agency know if your marital status changes by applying online or by calling 1-800-387-1193.
 This will make sure your CCB and GST benefits are correctly calculated based on your new situation.
-The form is available on line at RC65-Marital Status Change or by calling 1-800-387-1193.

 Provincial (MB) Income Tax Credits